JustinTArthur/ddbcereal/docs/usage.rst

       be represented in DynamoDB or Python.
 DynamoDB's Number type stores exact numbers (fixed decimals). floats are considered inexact by their nature and are only accepted with this option enabled.

-   :param bool nullify_empty_string: When enabled, converts any ``""`` s to nulls
-      as a convenience.
-DynamoDB does not allow empty strings to be stored.

    :param bool validate_numbers: Whether to check inputted numbers to determine
       if they're valid for storage in DynamoDB and whether or not they conform